 - Verify that the microwave is on the defrost setting

-- Do not leave the thawed chicken too long within the microwave.
+- Do not leave the thawed chicken too long in the microwave.

 - Defrosted chicken using the microwave is ready to be cooked right away

-- Do not refreeze the thaw raw chicken breast but to rapid bacteria growth
+- Do not refreeze the thawed raw chicken breast but to rapid bacteria growth

 - It is safe to refreeze the chicken breast after it has been fully cooked